How much do we have to pay to use CQRS Local?

-CQRS Local has being developed by a collaboration of the five Commissioning Support Units; Arden & GEM, Midlands and Lancashire, North of England, North East London and South, Central & West.
+CQRS Local has been developed by a collaboration of Commissioning Support Units; Arden & GEM, Midlands and Lancashire, North of England and South, Central & West.
 The CSUs are arms-length bodies of NHSE, providing system support services to health and care systems.

 What are the key drivers behind CQRS Local?

 There are several key drivers behind the introduction of CQRS Local – all of them have technology, efficiency and reducing bureaucracy at their heart.
 The General Practice Forward View (GPFV) highlights the need for new ways of working to reduce administrative overhead in general practice and streamline processes.

 The Five Year Forward View supported the need for efficiency savings and outlined the need for services to be commissioned, provided and paid for in new ways.
 These two key strategies are further supported by the ‘Next Steps on the NHS Five Year Forward View’ and ‘Refreshing NHS Plans for 2018/19’ – both strengthening the need for new place-based commissioning models.

 How is this different to the CQRS National system that we already use?